 Ann Arbor trails in the Winter, with dogThe Ann Arbor area has tons of trails and pathways for cross-country skiers and snowshoers of all skill levels.
 As a common courtesy when out on the trails, snowshoers are encouraged to use the sides of groomed trails, keeping the center open to cross-country skiers.
 Whether you’re seeking a short pathway or going the distance, you can find what you’re looking for here!

-Known for its smooth trails and beautiful gardens that blossom in warmer months, County Farm Park is a hidden gem during the wintertime.
+Known for its smooth trails and beautiful gardens that blossom in warmer months, County Farm Park is a hidden gem during the winter.
 This park fills 127 acres with 3.5 miles of ungroomed, marked trails ideal for the experienced snowshoer and skier.
-Beautiful open land all around provide picturesque adventures while out on the trails.
+Beautiful open land all around provide picturesque adventures on the trails.

 Washtenaw County Cross Country Skiing